HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 At Flex, we also understand that FSAs are Employer sponsored so there may be FSAs that do not take the same stance that we do.
 This is why we always encourage customers to check with their FSA provider before making any purchase just to ensure a smooth substantiation process.

-Flex partners with enterprise merchants to operationalize HSA/FSA acceptance in a manner that aligns with:
+Flex partners with Mattress Merchants to operationalize HSA/FSA acceptance in a manner that aligns with:

 • IRC § 213(d)